Who are we?

 - Directing you to use self-help

-- Workshops delivered at school to small groups of children or young people as a one-off session
+- Workshops delivered online or at school to small groups of children or young people as a one off session

-- Face-to-face sessions with a Practitioner within a school or community setting (one to six sessions).
+- One to one sessions with a Practitioner.
+These are typically delivered virtually within a school or community setting.

-Meeting with your parents before you start in the group helps them to understand how you are feeling, explore what you will learn and how they can support you.
+If you attend one of our groups your parent or carer will be invited to a parent session.
+This will help them understand how you are feeling, explore what you will learn and how they can support you.

 Benefits of Workshops and Groups

-The workshops and groups we deliver are easy to access and during school time.
-In the school holidays we deliver these in a local community venue.
+The workshops and groups we deliver are easy to access virtually.

 It can be quite scary attending a group or a workshop when you don’t know anyone else in the group.
-The first group session is set up to help make this a little easier by getting to know the others in a light-hearted and fun way.
 If you are worried about coming to a group or workshop there are lots of things we can do to support you.

 - You’re not alone and they help you to realise that we all have similar experiences, but cope with them differently